adobe-apiplatform/api-gateway-aws/README.md

 Unlike IAM Credentials that exposes a single IAM Role for each EC2 instance, STS Credentials allows an EC2 instance to assume multiple roles each with its own access policy.

 This credentials provider uses [SecurityTokenService](src/lua/api-gateway/aws/sts/SecurityTokenService.lua) for making requests to STS and SecurityTokenService uses the IAM Credentials provider for making the call.
  It is strongly recommended to provide the `shared_cache_dict` in order to improve performance.
-The temporary credentials obtained from STS are stored in it for up to 60 minutes.
+The temporary credentials obtained from STS are stored in the `shared_cache_dict` for up to 60 minutes.

 ### AwsService wrapper
 [AwsService](src/lua/api-gateway/aws/AwsService.lua) is a generic Lua class to interact with any AWS API.
 The actual implementations extend this class.